jack-y/seneca-entity-crud-now-on-GitLab/README.md

 ## Why this plugin?

 When we develop real applications, we often have to manage a lot of entities.
 For example: customer, product, catalog, address, order, sell, relations between them and so one.
 Working with the [seneca-entity][] plugin, the same kind of code can be duplicated a lot of time.
-For example, this a code used to simply read an entity:
+For example, here is a code used to simply read an entity:

 ```js
 // Database entity creation